String Tension between de Sitter vacua and Curvature Corrections

-Resumming $\alpha'$-corrections to all orders entails solving Eq.~\eqref{eq:wetterich} for the scale-dependent Meissner-Hohm-Zwiebach effective action in Eq.~\eqref{eq:EAA_ansatz}.
+\textit{Existence of de Sitter vacua.}--- Resumming $\alpha'$-corrections to all orders entails solving Eq.~\eqref{eq:wetterich} for the scale-dependent Meissner-Hohm-Zwiebach effective action in Eq.~\eqref{eq:EAA_ansatz}.
 To this end, one has to derive the beta functions for the coupling $g_k$ and the function $F_k$.
 This amounts to replacing the the scale-dependent Meissner-Hohm-Zwiebach effective action of Eq.~\eqref{eq:EAA_ansatz} in Eq.~\eqref{eq:wetterich}.
 The flow equations for $g_k$ and $F_k(H^2)$ have been derived in \cite{Basile:2021amb}. \commie{ \begin{widetext}

 with

 \end{widetext} } They admit a \textit{particular solution for any $d$} given by